 Another issue of major concern is that some bikers have the habit of riding on damaged bikes instead of taking them out for repair.
 This is typically a bad habit.
 The next thing you should do when your bike has an accident is to immediately take it to your bike dealer or an independent bike repairer shop where they will help you fix it in a jiffy.

-Never destroy the bike you have purchased with your hard earned money by continuing to use it after it may have been slightly damaged.
-This advice also goes for cyclists that are involved in a race.
+Never destroy the bike you have purchased with your hard-earned money by continuing to use it after it may have been slightly damaged.
+This advice also goes for cyclists who are involved in a race.
 Do not continue to use your damaged bike in a race because of the fear you may become the last cyclist in the race.

 Conclusion